Job Opportunities at GVSU Libraries FAQ

-GVSU is committed to wellness and work life balance for faculty, staff and students.
-We offer information session, support groups, campus walks, and more throughout the year to help you meet your goals.
-GVSU has a work life coach and a wellness coach as part of our team!
+GVSU is committed to wellness and work-life balance for faculty, staff and students.
+We offer information sessions, support groups, group exercise classes, care management and wellness coaching, and more throughout the year to help you meet your goals.

-GVSU provides $900 per year for each faculty member.
+GVSU provides each faculty member with $900 per year of professional development funding.
 There are many workshops and conferences offered through the Pew Faculty Teaching and Learning Center as well as other campus partners.
 The Libraries provide additional funding to support faculty members attendance in general to one national and one regional conference a year.

 The Faculty Teaching & Learning Center makes grants available to faculty to attend conferences and courses.
 A faculty member can apply every other year.